wonmor/ElectronVisualized/README.md

 # ElectronVisualized

-> **This public archive was not intended for use in production.
-Please read the license carefully before using any parts or segments of this source code.**

 ElectronVisualized provides an interactive visualization in the areas of chemistry and quantum mechanics.
 The app showcases atomic orbitals through electron density — alongside with molecular orbitals — beautifully and elegantly.

 [**https://electronvisual.org**](https://electronvisual.org)

-> **Yes!
-The website is still actively being maintained/hosted by myself, although it does not necessarily reflect the changes made in this repository.
-Please refer to the license to learn more.**

 <table><tr>